 In the past few months, Ezra Miller has been arrested twice and accused of multiple instances of physical assault as well as brainwashing 18-year-old activist Gibson (formerly Tokata) Iron Eyes and keeping them from their parents.
-On Wednesday, another allegation surfaced after a courthouse issued a temporary harassment-prevention order against Miller on behalf of a mother and her 12-year-old child, and Miller was charged with felony burglary in August stemming from an incident where they allegedly broke into someone’s home and stole bottles of alcohol.
+In June, another allegation surfaced after a courthouse issued a temporary harassment-prevention order against Miller on behalf of a mother and her 12-year-old child, and Miller was charged with felony burglary in August stemming from an incident where they allegedly broke into someone’s home and stole bottles of alcohol.

 Meanwhile, Warner Bros. is reportedly thinking about dropping Miller from their starring role in The Flash, which is planned for a 2023 release.
 Here’s what you need to know.

 Miller has been accused of assault before.